Deflation and tensor induction on the Frobenius-Wielandt morphism: Functorial properties of the FW morphism

 \subsection{Induction and tensor induction}

-\begin{lema} Let $H$ be a subgroup $G$ and consider the induction morphism $\bind_H^{\,G}:B(H)\rightarrow B(G)$.
+\begin{lema} Let $H$ be a subgroup $G$ and consider the induction morphism $\emph{Ind}_H^{\,G}:B(H)\rightarrow B(G)$.
 The following diagram commutes

 if and only if $G$ and $H$ satisfy the gcd property.
 In particular $H$ must be a normal subgroup of $G$. \end{lema} \begin{proof} Let $K$ be a subgroup of $G$.
-By the formula appearing in $(3)$ of Proposition 2.2.1 of \cite{burnamscorr}, we have that if $K$ is not contained in a conjugate of $H$, then $|\bind_H^G(a)^K|=0$ for any $a\in B(G)$.
-So, using again this formula and Theorem \ref{dsy}, we can write that for any $K\leqslant G$ and $x\in B(C_H)$,
+Recall, for example by Proposition 2.2.1 of \cite{burnamscorr}, that for $a\in B(H)$ we have